 All applications for migration to Australia are assessed against requirements set out in the Migration Act and Regulations.
 There are different criteria for different categories of visas and the criteria are established to meet Australia's national interests and needs.
-The Government determines the criteria and sets the number of people who can enter under the program on an annual basis.
+The government determines the criteria and sets the number of people who can enter under the programme on an annual basis.
 The policies and legislation governing migrant selection are applied equally to all applicants.

-The criteria for the Migration Program are selective—those applicants who meet Australia's requirements and have good prospects for successful settlement are chosen.
+The criteria for the Migration Programme are selective—those applicants who meet Australia's requirements and have good prospects for successful settlement are chosen.
 There are detailed rules governing entry in each migration category and selection is based on a case-by-case assessment of applications.

 Migrants may be selected on the basis of such factors as relationship to an Australian permanent resident or citizen, skills, age, qualifications, capital and business acumen.
 All applicants must also meet the health and character requirements specified by migration legislation.